Pin It

 Prep: 10 min Cook: 12 min Serves: 4

 Red Lobster’s garlic shrimp scampi is one of the chain’s most beloved dishes — succulent shrimp swimming in a pool of garlic butter, white wine, and lemon, served over a bed of linguine.
 It is elegant enough for date night yet simple enough for a Tuesday dinner.
-This copycat recipe delivers restaurant-quality scampi in under 25 minutes.
+This recipe delivers restaurant-quality scampi in under 25 minutes.

 Why This Recipe Works